bhavya1729/Bank-Marketing-Campaign-Optimization/README.md

-# Bank-Marketing-Performance-Analysis: Data-Driven Insights to Optimize Term Deposit Conversions
+# Bank Marketing Campaign Optimization: Data-Driven Strategies to Boost Term Deposit Conversions
 **Project Goal**

-The goal of this project is to investigate the performance of a bank’s term deposit marketing campaigns in order to surface actionable recommendations for resource allocation and improved conversion rates.
+The goal of this project is to To maximize marketing ROI by analyzing term deposit campaign performance and developing data-driven strategies.
 The analysis focuses on four key areas:

 -Customer segmentation (identifying high- and low-converting groups) -Temporal patterns (seasonal and day-of-week trends)